jax-ml/jax/docs/internals/constants.md

 These arguments, referred to as `const_args`, come after the dimension variable arguments, after the token arguments, and just before the actual array arguments.
-During lowering we maintain a mapping `const_lowering: dict[int, mlir.IrValues]`
+During lowering we maintain a mapping
+`const_lowering: dict[tuple[int, core.AbstractValue], mlir.ir.Value]`
-from the `id` of the constants to the HLO values for the corresponding const args.
+from the `id` of the constants and their abstract values to the HLO values for the corresponding const args.
 This mapping is stored in the `mlir.LoweringRuleContext` and is used by `mlir.ir_constant`: when a constant is encountered, we just reuse the existing lowering from `const_lowering` instead of emitting a